johan-jonsson-mobenga/articles/holy-grail-of-code-sharing/article.md

 When it comes to practical coding we have a simple action point which is **micro coding**.

 We left the idea of coding complete and reusable _Features_ way behind us.
-Today we focus in **writing the least amount of code possible** for the smallest possible of the responsibilies.
+Today we focus in **writing the least amount of code possible** for the smallest possible of the responsibilities.
 And we share that.

 > Each function, source file or module must solve one single problem, no more than one.